google/applied-machine-learning-intensive/v2/07_capstone/03_project_ideation/project_ideation.md

 ---

-# Group ideas by theme
+# Group Ideas by Theme

 ![](res/projectideation02.jpg)

 <!--
+Now we'll share out our ideas and, once everyone has shared, start to group the ideas together by theme.
-Ask students to come up and share their ideas, one by one, sticking the post-it notes on the whiteboard (make sure there’s a large clean area).
-You may way to ask all of them to get up and gather around the whiteboard, so it’s easier to hear each other and it’s more dynamic.

-Make sure to enforce the “one conversation at a time.”
+*Ask students to come up and share their ideas, one by one, sticking their post-it notes on the whiteboard.
+Make sure there’s a large, clean area devoted to this activity.
+If your classroom is very large, you may consider asking all students to get up and gather around the whiteboard, so it’s easier to hear each other and so it’s more dynamic.
+Make sure to enforce the “one conversation at a time" rule so students feel heard.
 Anyone can start, and others should jump in and share similar ideas or build on the ideas of one another.

-As they share out, ask them to start roughly clustering similar ideas.
+As they share out, ask them to start roughly clustering similar ideas, if possible.

-After everyone shares their ideas, give them 5 minutes to group the ideas by theme (create or revise clusters and use markers to identify each cluster).
+*After everyone shares their ideas, give them five minutes to group the ideas by theme.
+Encourage them to create or revise clusters and use markers to identify each cluster.

-Next step: Frame a problem and brainstorm again.

-For further reading on how to facilitate this part, look at pages 97-98 of the IDEO book.

 Image Details:
 * [projectideation02.jpg](https://unsplash.com/photos/bjemWZcNF34): Unsplash License